Frequently Asked Questions

 Definition

-Remote Usability Videos are a type of test also sometimes referred to as “Thinking Out Loud” videos.
+Unmoderated Usability Tests are a type of test also sometimes referred to as “Thinking Out Loud” videos.
 These feature a screencapture accompanied by your comments on all the steps and thoughts you have while you are testing.
 It is usually not necessary to show your face on webcam.
-In contrast to screencasts documenting Bugs, the Remote Usability Video is not about the presentation of single situations, instead it is a non-stop recording that portrays your complete testing procedure and all impressions you have.
+In contrast to screencasts documenting Bugs, the Unmoderated Usability Test is not about the presentation of single situations, instead it is a non-stop recording that portrays your complete testing procedure and all impressions you have.

 The purpose of the video is to allow clients to see how their end users use and react to their website or app in a direct and unfiltered manner.